-To be considered for transfer credit, students must request that official transcripts be forwarded directly to the Admissions and Records Office from each institution where courses were taken, or present an official transcript in an unopened envelope sealed by the college/university.
+To be considered for transfer credit, students must provide official transcripts to the IVC Admissions and Records Office from each institution where courses were taken.
+Official transcripts may be provided electronically, directly mailed to the institution or in person by presenting an official transcript in an unopened envelope sealed by the college/university.
 Transcripts that have been opened by anyone other than an IVC official will not be considered official and will not be evaluated.

-Students should arrange for official transcripts to be received as soon as possible after they decide to attend IVC.
-In addition, an official evaluation to determine applicability of courses to IVC degree or certificate requirements is essential for effective advisement.
+Students should arrange for official transcripts to be received as soon as possible after enrollment.
+An official evaluation to determine the applicability of courses to IVC degree or certificate requirements is essential for effective advisement.